Why you need a customer support operations team

 The first thing you need to do is understand exactly how things are going right now, so you can spot the areas for improvement.

 One powerful way to do this is through journey mapping.
-CX expert Annette Franz, author of Customer Understanding: Three Ways to Put the “Customer” in Customer Experience (and at the Heart of Your Business), argues that journey mapping is both a powerful tool and a process in itself.
+CX expert Annette Franz argues that journey mapping is both a powerful tool and a process in itself.

-For the most effective journey mapping, you need to experience the journey from your customers’ perspective so you can properly identify their pain points – but you also need to get team input on where the friction lies for them, too.
+For the most effective journey mapping, you need to experience the journey from your customers’ perspective so you can properly identify their pain points – but you also need to get team input on where the friction lies for them.
 Where are customers experiencing frustrations?
-What are the blockers stopping them from achieving what they’re trying to achieve?
-Where does the most time get sunk for your team?
+What are the blockers stopping them from achieving their goals?
+Where does most time get sunk for your team?

 Not sure where to start?
 “Pick something that you know is a pain point for the customer,” Annette recommends.
 “Map that, and then move on to something else.
 Map that, make your changes, show your improvements, communicate with customers, close the loop.
 Baby steps, for sure.”

-Starting to build out a support operations function doesn’t necessarily mean adding headcount straight away.
+Starting to build out a customer service operations function doesn’t necessarily mean adding headcount straight away.
 Depending on your existing resources, you may find that you already have the right person in your talent pool – so long as they’re willing to grow their skills in the right direction.

 “The right person has to be willing to get deep into the weeds with numbers, and be able to creatively use the tools and tech at their disposal to solve problems and answer questions”

-A support team member with experience on the ground can be a big benefit – because they’ll have innate experience with those pain points and customer journeys already – but they also have to be willing to get deep into the weeds with numbers, and be able to creatively use the tools and tech at their disposal to solve problems and answer questions.
+A support team member with experience on the ground can be a big benefit because they’ll have innate experience with those pain points and customer journeys already.
+But they also have to be willing to get deep into the weeds with numbers, and able to creatively use the tools and tech at their disposal to solve problems and answer questions.

-That said, your new support ops hire doesn’t have to come from a support background, either.
+That said, your new CS Ops hire doesn’t have to come from a support background.
 There’s no specific playbook; the key thing is to look for skills, not titles.
 Things like presentation skills, an ability to parse data to glean insights, a proclivity for project management, experience with risk tolerance and mitigation – all of these things will come in handy.

-When you’re starting out, also think about who your support ops team can partner with cross-functionally in order to get the best results, and start building those connections from the outset.
+Think about who your CS Ops team can partner with cross-functionally for the best results, and build those connections from the outset.
 Customer success?
 Analytics?
 Product?
 Marketing?
-Just like sales data can help non-sales teams, so too can support data be used in strategic ways that help create a more customer-centric experience across your whole organization.
+Just like sales data can help non-sales teams, so too can support data be used in strategic ways to help create a more customer-centric experience across your whole organization.

-Rather than needing to invest in new tools, think about how you can strategically leverage the tech stack you’re already using.
+Rather than investing in new tools, think about strategically leveraging the tech stack you’re already using.
 This goes for both the analytics and operations side.
 How many great reporting insights can you unlock from your existing support tool, for example?
 What previously unused features can you dig into to make your support workflows more efficient?

 “Once you have a few quick wins under your belt, you can use that proven track record to advocate for more budget or resources in the future”

-As with anything, tools should complement your strategy, not replace it.
-So rather than investing in a shiny new piece of software, think mindfully about what your goals and KPIs are, and how you can set your team up for success with quick wins.
+As with anything, support tools should complement your strategy, not replace it.
+Rather than investing in a shiny new piece of software, think mindfully about your goals and KPIs, and how you can set your team up for success with quick wins.
 Once you have a few of those under your belt, you can use that proven track record to advocate for more budget or resources in the future.

 Operating at your full potential

-Building out your customer support operations team will help you to ensure your support managers and agents are empowered to have the greatest impact on your business – and give you the tools to measure, interrogate, and improve that impact, too.
+Building out your customer service operations team helps you to ensure your support managers and agents are empowered to have the greatest impact on your business – and gives you the tools to measure, interrogate, and improve that impact.

-Looking for more insights on how to create a customer support function that moves the needle?
+Looking for more insights on how to create a customer service function that moves the needle?
 Check out The Ultimate Guide to Customer Support.